sio2project/oioioi/rst/source/sections/evaluation.rst

                 'oioioi.evalmgr.handlers.dump_env',
                 {'message': 'Finished evaluation'})],

-        # This handlers are run, when an error occures during evaluation,
+        # This handlers are run, when an error occurs during evaluation,
         # due to a bug in oioioi code.
         'error_handlers': [
             ('remove_queuedjob_on_error',